edobry/konfigure/docs/edit.md

 `konfigure edit`
 ================

-launch k9s in the current environment
+open the konfig file for the current environment in your editor

 * [`konfigure edit ENVIRONMENT`](#konfigure-edit-environment)

 ## `konfigure edit ENVIRONMENT`

-launch k9s in the current environment
+open the konfig file for the current environment in your editor

 ```
 USAGE